• Skip to primary navigation

 Instructions

-• Place the dried fruits, coconut oil, milk, and eggs in a (high-speed) blender or food processor.
+• Place the dried fruits, coconut oil, milk, and eggs in a (high-speed) blender.
 Blend into a paste.

 • Transfer the paste to large a bowl.